 Vydáno dne 03.12.2009

-Let me take you to London at Christmas time.
+Let us take you to London at Christmas time.
 It's not this year's Christmas, but Christmas all the same.
-I will show you my photograph album of pictures which I took at the end of 2007.
-There was no snow that winter and I didn't have my camera with me all the time, but I took a few and I guess they might give you an idea of what the Christmas time in London is like.
+We will show you a photograph album of pictures which were taken at the end of 2007.

 You will not find classic photos of London.
 There will be no sights or monuments.
-I decided to show you pictures connected with Christmas time since Christmas is just around the corner.
+We decided to show you pictures connected with Christmas time since Christmas is just around the corner.

 You can see red double-deckers in both pictures, which are world-famous London buses.

-The yellow lights, which you can see on the left, are covering Debenhams department store, which is usually best decorated.
+The yellow lights which you can see on the left are covering Debenhams department store, which is usually decorated best.
 The main shop window, facing Oxfrod Street, always has something very special.
-Back in 2007 there was an installation of 'Santa's little helpers', which was basically dozens of different teddy bears and other toys constantly moving and 'helping' Santa prepare the Christmas decorations of the shop window.
+Back in 2007 there was an installation of ‘Santa's little helpers’, which was basically dozens of different teddy bears and other toys constantly moving and ‘helping’ Santa prepare the Christmas decorations of the shop window.